CascadePass/Sleeper/README.md

 After more machines and therapy modes are supported, **Sleeper** will gain the ability to use EEG data from a **Muse S** headband device to distinguish between true central apneas vs "clear airway" events, and to score REM/non-REM breathing.

-# Contributing
+# Contributing Code

 We welcome contributions from other developers!
-Please create a pull request.
+Please create fork, make a branch with your changnes, and start a pull request.
+Code supplied by the community will be covered by the MIT license.

 # Screenshots